 Otherwise, you can rent a motorbike or join a guided tour with free transfers to get here, especially if you’re coming from farther areas.

 There is an entrance fee that you have to pay before entering the tarsier sanctuary.
 There are also in-house guides available to assist you and your group during your visit.

-Take note that the entrance fee to this tourist attraction is inclusive in most Bohol countryside tours.
+Take note that the entrance fee to this tourist attraction is included in most Bohol countryside tours.

 Best time to visit

-The tarsier sanctuary is available to visit all-year-round.
-The best months to visit this attraction is from December to May because of the cooler weather.
-Take note that it might be crowded during December and summer season as most people flock to this tourist attraction during the holidays.
+The tarsier sanctuary is available to visit all year round.
+The best months to visit this attraction are from December to May because of the cooler weather.
+Take note that it might be crowded during the December and summer seasons as most people flock to this tourist attraction during the holidays.

-The Philippine Tarsier Wildlife and Sanctuary open daily at 8:30 AM and closes at 4:00 PM.
+The Philippine Tarsier Wildlife and Sanctuary opens daily at 8:30 AM and closes at 4:00 PM.

 Where can I see tarsiers in the Philippines?

 Can you touch a tarsier during your visit?

 Can you take photos of these small creatures during your visit?